 Looking back over my teaching career, I feel like the most successful experiences have been those in which friendship and fun were present in every lesson.
-These two elements are essential for developing the kind of healthy classroom environment which supports the learning process.
-In this post you’ll find some ideas that you can use to create positive relationships between the students in your Young Learner classes.
+These two elements are essential for developing the kind of healthy classroom environment that supports the learning process.
+To achieve this, you need more than good teacher-student rapport.
+You also need to cultivate positive relationships between the students themselves.

 Before I get started, take a look at these quotes which have come from real Young Learner teachers.
 Do any of these situations sound familiar?
 What do you think the consequences of these problems are?

-If you’ve read the quote from David Vale on the right, you can probably already guess the characteristics that make group formation games different from the ice-breakers you might use at the start of a course or games you use in a regular class.
-Here are the guidelines that I use when selecting an appropriate activity:
+If you’ve read the quote from David Vale on the left, you probably realize that group formation games are different from the typical ice-breakers you might use at the start of a course or games you use in a regular class.
+Here are the guidelines to use when selecting an appropriate activity:

 Does is require the group to work cooperatively?
 Do they need to somehow act together?
-Do the need to support each other to play the game or complete the task successfully?
-Do they make physical contact with each other in a gentle way?
+Is it needed to support each other to play the game or complete the task successfully?
+The children do make physical contact with each other in a gentle way?
 Do they need to lend and receive trust?
 Does is create highly enjoyable and non-competitive situations?